-The Company began drilling select targets in April of 2022, and to date has completed over 70,000 metres of drilling, yielding excellent results which were in line with nearby projects and established deposits.
+The Company began drilling select targets in April of 2022, and to date has completed over 72,500 metres of drilling at the Itinga properties and over 33,000 at the Salinas project, yielding excellent results which were in line with nearby projects and established deposits.

-Drilling continued into 2023 with up to eight drill rigs turning, nearly 7,000 metres per month, at the Bandeira and Galvani targets.
-At Bandeira, the exploration team recently discovered multiple thicker and highergrade intercepts extending several well-mineralized lithium-bearing pegmatite veins to over 700 metres down dip, the highest encountered at Bandeira to date.
-The Company has identified at least twelve different NE-SW trending lithium-bearing LCT pegmatites.
-These mineralized bodies range from 1 to 24 metres in width and can be traced over a 1 km strike length.
-The average depth of the mineralized zones intersected to date is approximately 200 metres, however the Company has intersected strong lithium grades and thicknesses up to 700 metres down dip.
+The Company had identified at least twelve different NE-SW trending lithium-bearing LCT pegmatites.
+These mineralized bodies ranged from 1 to 24 metres in width and traced over a 1 km strike length.
+The average depth of the mineralized zones intersected to date is approximately 200 metres, however the Company intersected strong lithium grades and thicknesses up to 700 metres down dip.
 The style of mineralization found to date, characterized by several staked pegmatite vein sets, is consistent with other nearby lithium deposits.

-The Company announced a maiden NI 43-101 mineral resource estimate for the Bandeira and Galvani deposits in June 2023.
+A maiden NI 43-101 mineral resource estimate was announced for the Bandeira and Galvani deposits in June 2023.
 SGS Geological Services ("SGS") was engaged to complete the National Instrument 43-101 ("NI 43-101") mineral resource estimate.
 Following this, the Company commenced a 50,000-metre expansion and definition drilling program for the second half of 2023 targeting Bandeira, the Galvani deposits, the Salinas target, as well as other prospective regional targets.
-In October 2023, the Company reported an updated Bandeira mineral resource estimate which formed the basis of a concurrently reported PEA.
-Please see Mineral Resources and Preliminary Economic Assessment below.
-The complete NI 43-101 technical report can be found on SEDAR+ at www.sedarplus.ca under the Company's issuer profile, as well as on the Company's website at www.lithiumionic.com.
-Subsequent to the end of the year, in April 2024, the Company completed an updated mineral resource estimate for the Bandeira deposit, prepared by GE21 Consultoria Mineral Ltda.("GE21"), and is currently finalizing a NI 43-101 compliant Feasibility Study for Bandeira.
-The study is being finalized by AtkinsRéalis (formerly SNC Lavalin).
+In October 2023, the Company reported an updated Bandeira mineral resource estimate which formed the basis of a concurrently reported